Consensys/doc.teku/docs/get-started/checkpoint-start.md

 # Start Teku from a recent state

-To get Teku up and running in only a few minutes, you can start Teku from a recent finalized checkpoint state rather than syncing from genesis.
+To get Teku up and running in only a few minutes, start Teku from a recent finalized checkpoint state rather than syncing from genesis.
 Using a checkpoint state enables Teku to sync within the [weak subjectivity](../concepts/weak-subjectivity.md) period.